icopy-site/awesome/docs/awesome/guitarspecs.md

 A guitar's scale length is length of string between the nut and the bridge.

-Scale has a relatively low impact on sound and playability of the guitar. (https://github.com/gitfrage/guitarspecs/blob/master/Compared with other parameters such as strings or pickups).
+Scale has a relatively low impact on sound and playability of the guitar.
+(Compared with other parameters such as strings or pickups).

  Longer scale length sound and playability characteristics:
  - quick response, crisp attack